Telegram reportedly ordered to share encryption keys with FSB

 Secure messaging service Telegram has lost an important round in its fight against the demands of the Russian Federal Security Service (FSB) to turn over all its encryption keys so that it can more easily monitor communications.
 According to a Bloomberg report, the Russian Supreme court ruled against Telegram Messenger in a legal dispute that's been going on since late December 2017.

 According to the report, Telegram plans to appeal.
-But one ramification of standing ground is getting blocked in Russia altogether.
+But one ramification of it standing its ground is getting blocked in Russia altogether.
 Pavel Durov, Telegram founder, commented on Twitter:

 We reached out to Telegram Messenger and the Russian government for comment but did not immediately hear back.